BuildOnBeam/layerzero-v2-bridge-builder/README.md

 *** put your pwd***
 // now your pk is secure in a keystore
 ```

+### Decimals

+this bridge is configured to deploy tokens with 18 decimals.
+In the future we will add the possibility to deploy different kind of tokens.

 ## Using the CLI to deploy an ERC20 bridge\*\*